-The beneficiaries of the unincorporated Partnership are the unitholders.
-The financial statements present only the assets, liabilities, and results of operations of the Partnership.
+The beneficiaries of the Fund are the unitholders.
+The financial statements present only the assets, liabilities and results of operations of the Fund.

-The Partnership is managed by Prestige Hospitality Opportunity Fund - I AdminCo Inc. (the "Administrator").
-The address and principal place of business of the Partnership is #2000, 2021 - 100 Avenue NE, Calgary, Alberta, T3J 0R3.
+The Fund is managed by Prestige Hospitality Opportunity Fund - I AdminCo Inc. (the "Administrator").
+The address and principal place of business of the Fund is #2000, 2021 - 100 Avenue NE, Calgary, Alberta, T3J 0R3.

-Under the Income Tax Act (Canada), the Partnership is subject to income taxes only on income that is not distributed or distributable to the unitholders.
-The Partnership, to date, has no undistributed income, consequently no income tax provisions or recovery, nor income tax asset or liability is reflected in the financial statements.
+Under the Income Tax Act (Canada), the Fund is subject to income taxes only on income that is not distributed or distributable to the unitholders.
+The Fund, to date, has no undistributed income, consequently no income tax provisions or recovery, nor income tax asset or liability is reflected in the financial statements.